2. Numeric vectors#

 ## [1] 1.23950 -0.10897 -0.11724 0.18308 1.28055 -1.72727 1.69018

-These correspond to seven pseudorandom deviates following the uniform distribution on the unit interval (i.e., \((0, 1)\)) and the standard normal distribution (i.e., with expectation 0 and standard deviation 1), respectively; compare Figure 2.3.
+These correspond to seven pseudorandom deviates from the uniform distribution on the unit interval (i.e., \((0, 1)\)) and the standard normal distribution (i.e., with expectation 0 and standard deviation 1), respectively; compare Figure 2.3.

 sample(1:10, 20, replace=TRUE) # 20 with replacement (allow repetitions)